iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 Provide estimates for the following metrics:
 #### Effort Hours
-- Effort hours: total number of team-member hours you expect to spend on the project
+- Effort hours: 40 *rough estimate based on 5 hours per each part per person, maybe a little bit on the high side, but documentation takes alot of time*

 #### Lines of Code
-  - Main Class: 200 lines of code *I estimated this based on my simple implemenation that needs a few more edge cases handled, it was around 70 lines of code, but could grow due to architecture decisions*
+  - Main Class: **200 lines of code** *I estimated this based on my simple implemenation that needs a few more edge cases handled, it was around 70 lines of code, but could grow due to architecture decisions*
-  - Tests: 300 lines of code
+  - Tests: **300 lines of code**